NaNcmyk/f-it/README.md

 2. 📂 *scripts* (8 *.js* files):
    + `alphabet.js` - used by `level1.html`
       + Listens for `keydown` events, and changes the page's content according to event key (i.e., the keyboard key that corresponds to one of the 26 letters of the alphabet).
+      + `updateContent` is the `keydown` event handler.
+      + A non-alphabetic (invalid) event key will immediately terminate execution of `updateContent`. ⚠️ *Check console for log of invalid key.*
+      + Once non-alphabetic keys have been ruled out as event triggers, in order to match the `key` case insensitively--in case user's caps lock is on--the `toLowerCase()` method is used on the event `key` string to force it to be lowercase--to match the file name--a lowercase alphabet--of the corresponding ASL `.svg` (i.e., the new content). 💡*Uncomment the two `console.log`s for more details.*
       + The `Popover.js` & `bootstrap.min.js` scripts are also included in `level1.html` to use Bootstrap's tooltips.
 Each tooltip contains the corresponding letter to each displayed ASL alphabet image, on hover over the image.
    + `copyright.js` - used by all 4 *.html* files
       + Programmatically generates the copyright year and footer text.